La prose du Transsibérien et de la Petite Jehanne de France: Simultaneity and the Parisian Avant-Garde

-It was through Guillaume Apollinaire, a mutual friend, that Cendrars was to meet Sonia and her husband Robert Delaunay, members of the Parisian avant-garde, leading exponents of cubism, and inventors of the term Simultaneity.
+It was through Guillaume Apollinaire, a mutual friend, that Cendrars was to meet Sonia Delaunay and her husband Robert, members of the Parisian avant-garde, leading exponents of cubism, and inventors of the term Simultaneity.

 The Delaunays had coined the word from their study of Chevreul's laws of simultaneous contrast.
 This new style had first appeared in April 1912 with Robert Delaunay's series of paintings of Fenêtres (Windows) followed closely by Sonia's abstract Contrastes Simultanés and was boldly taken up by both husband and wife for the rest of their careers.

 "The intensity of the colour field is heightened in accordance with the law of simultaneous contrast: orange seen next to green becomes more red, while green seen next to orange appears more blue.
 These constant two-way influences create an unusual vibration in the eye of the viewer.
 Delaunay read this phenomenon as movement and rhythm and understood it as the painting appropriate to a modern society in motion."

 The series of Windows, with their use of the Eiffel Tower as the central theme, were a direct influence on Sonia's contributions to the poem; again, the eye was supposed to move between elements of the picture and the words creating a sensation of speed and disorientation that echoed the poem's theme of travel.
 The book is contained in a wrapper which declares it the "first simultaneous book'.
 It also contains a map of Siberia at the beginning of the book, showing the route of the train journey.

 Reception of the Book

 When published, the book was to cause a sensation in the avant-garde circles in Paris.
-Many, if not most, of the surviving copies are now held by major museums and libraries, including the V&A, Tate Modern, MoMA, the Hermitage, Swiss National Library, New York Public Library, Getty Research Institute, the Harry Ransom Center at the University of Texas, and Biblioteca Mário de Andrade in São Paulo, where it was exhibited in November 2022.
+Many, if not most, of the surviving copies are now held by major museums and libraries, including the V&A, Tate Modern, MoMA, Minneapolis Institute of Art, Hermitage, Swiss National Library, New York Public Library, Getty Research Institute, the Harry Ransom Center at the University of Texas, and Biblioteca Mário de Andrade in São Paulo, where it was exhibited in November 2022.

 It is often exhibited framed, removing it from its origins as an artist's book.
 Copies are also occasionally referred to as unique paintings.